silincone/puc1/README.md

   - C++ program to check whether the given year is leap year or not.
 (Using if-else statement) [[click](/8.cpp)]
   - C++ program to check whether the given character is in upper-case or in lower-case. [[click](/9.cpp)]
   - C++ program to input the number of units of electricity consumed in a house and calculate the final amount using nested-if statement. [[click](/10.cpp)]
+  - C++ program to input the marks of four subjects and calculate the total, percentage and print the result as either "First class" or "Second class" or "Pass" or "Fail" using switch statement. [[click](/11.cpp)]